What’s the longest you’ve marinaded on something?

 - Should we buy organic beef too, or just chicken?

 - What about grass fed beef; is that better than organic?

 - Is there such thing as organic pork?

 - What about cage free eggs; are they the same?

 - And free-range eggs?
 Aren’t free-range chickens cage-free too?

 - Does organic butter really cost twice as much as non-organic?!

 I found these answers, and so much more, and I hope to share more on these topics and how we came up with our answers in the next few weeks.
 (No sense in making you wait on the last one though – yes, organic butter really does cost twice as much as non-organic.)

-Buying organic chicken, eggs and butter won’t make our family do a 180 in the nutrition department, but it’s another baby step, and it’s a step in the right direction.
+Buying organic chicken, butter and eggs won’t make our family do a 180 in the nutrition department, but it’s another baby step, and it’s a step in the right direction.

 Disclaimer: There are families who struggle to eat meat, let alone organic meat – I know this.
 We are all in different seasons and if your season is survival mode, then make it a goal to survive.
 However, if you are not in survival mode, consider allowing this marinade to sit in your brain for a little bit.
 Perhaps it’ll change the way you approach your food or your budget.
 Maybe it’ll lead to another baby step.